 Be nice.
 Or else.

-building Voyager Joined about 4 years ago via an invitation from Allan G. Taurean has invited alec s, Nicole Francesca Pagliaro, Eric Boyer, Dominik Martin, Josh Green and 5 others, Liang Shi, Bjoern Zinssmeister, Day Jimenez, Timothy L., James Bruno
+Design @ Voyager Studio Joined almost 5 years ago via an invitation from Allan G. Taurean has invited alec s, Nicole Francesca Pagliaro, Eric Boyer, Dominik Martin, Josh Green and 5 others, Liang Shi, Bjoern Zinssmeister, Day Jimenez, Timothy L., James Bruno

 I implemented that change as a precaution.
 Just for clarity, did you see work & bench on separate lines or did you see it as "Work-Bench"?

 That's totally fair.
 I should make that a lot more clear.

 I backed it on kickstarter which gave access to their beta message boards.
 It seems like the community is somewhat active and development has been consistent but I personally haven't tried to incorporate it into my work because it still feels too unstable.
 Since I backed subform I've also started to use Figma which has worked out really nicely for me.

 I take it a step further with "Sign in" and "Register".
 This might help too.

 I've requested this before in the past, it would be great if it was just a varying type of comment to show that its redline spec instead of a normal comment.

 This is great article, it gives a concrete example of how empathy plays into design.
 With that said, please stop using the "moms are technologically challenged" cliche.

 Can you help breakdown what the redline features are?
 I understand that if you're in view-only you can export selection as well as measure the size of selections.
 What about extract attributes such as font size, color, drop shadows, etc?
 I can't seem to figure how development would be able to access this information.

 html to 10px, then set everything else in